-Attendance: Attendance of lectures is expected.
-I will monitor attendance randomly during the semester.
-You will also have unannounced quizzes, which, along with attendance and class participation (i.e. how well you interact with me in class), will account for 10% of your grade!
-If you have a legitimate excuse for missing my classes, you should let me know ASAP!
+Attendance: Because this class meets only once a week, attendance is mandatory.
+I will monitor attendance regularly during the semester.
+You will also have weekly quizzes, which, along with attendance and class participation (i.e. how well you interact with me in class), will count for 10% of your grade!
+If you have a legitimate excuse for missing my classes, you should try to let me know so that we can work things out!
 Once in class, mature behavior is expected.
 Cell phones must be turned off, and their use is prohibited in class, tests, and exams.
 Disruption of class/ lab activities will not be tolerated.

-Makeup policy for missed assignments/ quizzes: Although you will find me to be quite flexible, makeup for missed assignments/ quizzes will only be allowed if the student has a legitimate excuse sanctioned by the University, and at the discretion of this instructor.
+Makeup policy for missed assignments/ quizzes: Although you will find me to be quite flexible, makeup for missed assignments/ quizzes will only be allowed if the student has a legitimate excuse, and at the discretion of this instructor.

-Grading: 3 Tests 45%, Final Exam: 35%, Quizzes, homeworks, attendance, 20%.
+Grading: 3 Tests 40%, Final Exam: 35%, Ouizzes, homeworks, attendance, 25%.
 All tests and exams will be multiple choice and/or TF.
 The final exam will be comprehensive.
 Note that an entrance assessment exam will be given on the first day of class, and an exit assessment exam will be given immediately following your final exam.
 Your score on the latter exam will constitute 10% extra credit to your final exam score!
 The homeworks will be a mixture of short answer and essay type questions.
 The essay questions are designed to show your level of understanding and knowledge, as well as how well you can organize your thoughts and express yourself in writing.
 Late submission of your homeworks will incur a penalty of 5% for every day of tardiness.
 No work will be accepted for grading once the graded homework is handed back to your colleagues.
 ALL homeworks will be posted and announced on Web-CT VISTA, and/ or via e-mail, so check these regularly!